python/mypy/docs/source/class_basics.rst

       y: ClassVar[Dict[str, int]] = {}  # class variable
       z: int = 10                       # instance variable

-``ClassVar`` is a special class that indicates to the static type checker that this variable should not be set on instances.
 ``ClassVar`` accepts only types and cannot be further subscribed.

 ``ClassVar`` is not a class itself, and should not be used with